resist12/pass-generator/README.md

 # pass-generator
-a string python script by Our resist society
+a simple python script by Our resist society